- STAY: Westin Mission Inn Gold Resort and Spa

 Westin Mission Hills

 When it comes to accommodation, several hotels in the valley are dog-friendly.
 We chose the Westin Mission Hills as it offers expansive grounds in a resort-style setting.
 Further, as loyal Marriott-SPG members, we usually stick to their properties for their excellent treatment of their rewards members.
 This stay was no exception.

 Upon check-in, we were treated to a golf-course view room.
 Note: the hotel does charge a $35/day resort fee.
 Unless you are golfing, this fee gives you nothing of value other than a free drink.
 Internet is included, but it is free if you are a Bonvoy member (formerly Marriott Rewards).
 Using the Marriott App, we were able to message guest services and have this fee removed.
 Another big plus is that parking is free on the property, and there is no additional pet fee!
 Make sure to check out my separate post that highlights the unique features of this property.

 Thousand Palms Oasis Preserve

 During our six days in Palm Springs, we enjoyed a mix of relaxation, shopping, exploration, and great eating.
-One of our favourite places that we visited was the Thousand Palms Oasis Preserve.
-The preserve was about 30 minutes away from the hotel, and is a beautiful, sandy hike.
-It is relatively flat, and boasts a gorgeous landscape of the Coachella Valley.
+One of our favorite places that we visited was the Thousand Palms Oasis Preserve.
+The preserve was about 30 minutes away from the hotel and is a beautiful, sandy hike.
+It is relatively flat and boasts a gorgeous landscape of the Coachella Valley.
 Be advised that this is not a place to take large groups.
 Parking is limited, so arrive early.
 The doggies got to enjoy the hotel while we went on this little trek, as no dogs are allowed on the trails.
-The round-trip hike/walk takes about 45 minutes, and has a little bit of covering, so make sure to bring your sunscreen.
+The round-trip hike/walk takes about 45 minutes and has a little bit of cover, so make sure to bring your sunscreen.